moengage/Flutter-SDK/core/moengage_flutter/README.md

   ```
 where `$sdkVersion` should be replaced by the latest version of the MoEngage SDK.

+> **Breaking Change:**
-Note: From `moengage_flutter` plugin version `8.1.0` onwards, the plugin will bundle the `moe-android-sdk` and `inapp` versions.
+> From version `9.0.0` of the `moengage_flutter` plugin, the `moe-android-sdk` and `inapp` are included within the plugin itself.
-Application developers need not add the `moe-android-sdk` and `inapp` dependencies in the `build.gradle` file.
-If you using `hms-pushkit` or `rich-push` , you need to manually add the dependencies in the `build.gradle` file.
+> Developers should remove the `moe-android-sdk` and `inapp` dependencies from the `build.gradle` file if they are present.
+SDK will automatically include compatible versions of these dependencies.
+> If using features like `hms-pushkit` or `rich-push`, please ensure you still manually add those dependencies.

 ## SDK Initialization